 Roger informed the membership of the passing of Davis Wright, Fran Sabo, Ed Kilgore and Harvey McComb.

 Nominating Committee Report

 Dan reminded the membership that the Board members of the Class of 2018 will be rotating off this year and new nominations (volunteers) will be sought to fill these slots.
 Dan will send out emails asking for volunteers for the Class of 2021 in September.

 Melanie Robinson reminded the membership of the Colloquium following the meeting on how to discuss vaccine science with the general public.
 She also mentioned that the Lidar LITE project will host a 25thAnniversary celebration this Thursday (Sept.
 12) and all are invited.
 Lastly, she reminded members that Langley’s STEM office will have a booth at the Oceana Air Show and volunteers are sought to man the booth(s).
 Contact Melanie if you are interested, tele: 757-864-2660, or, email: email@example.com.

 Program Committee Report

 Damodar reviewed the speaker lineup for the remainder of the year.
-Ms. Michelle Munk will present “NASA’s Entry, Descent and Landing Systems and Technologies” at next month’s meeting, Jill Marlowe will provide and overview of Langley’s Director Office affairs in October and Domenic Maglieri current progress in supersonic aircraft design and performance in November.
+Jill Marlowe will provide an overview of Langley’s Director Office affairs in October and Domenic Maglieri will discuss current progress in supersonic aircraft design and performance in November.

 Presentation by the Guest Speaker

-The talk was well received, but ran late, so questions were deferred until the meeting adjourned.
-Damodar presented Mr. Kirsch with a gift to show our appreciation for his time.
+The talk was well received, and several questions were raised by the members.
+Roger presented Ms. Munk with a gift from the LAA to show our appreciation for her time.